 Camping Under the Stars

-For those looking to immerse themselves in nature fully, camping in Acadia is an unforgettable experience.
+For those looking to enjoy nature, camping in Acadia is an unforgettable experience.
 Spending the night under a sky full of stars, waking up to the sounds of the ocean, and setting off on a morning hike right from your tent – it’s the kind of adventure that stays with you long after your trip ends.

 Several campgrounds are located within the park, each offering a unique setting, whether in the woods or near the rocky coastline.